MrMadz/GithubProject/README.md

 # GithubProject
-My sample code came from Learn Computer Today
+The sample code came from Learn Computer Today